YouthBread/dataviz-project/README.md

 Both sketches play important role during the development of the whole project.\

+### Interactions

+In thir project, right now the main interaction is completed by using control buttons and slider.
+By clicking the button, the scatter plot and contour map will only display the kind of shot users want to see.
+By sliding the slider, users can change the default seaon.
+And the scatter plot, contour map and the line chart will be updated and displayed the data belongs to the season users choose.

 ### Basketball Court

 One of the greatest way to help us visualizing the dataset is to map every shots on the court.
 The basketball court in this project has the most important role.
 Many interactions are based on the court canvas.
 In order to replicate the correct size court, I referenced  [Court Dimension Website](http://www.courtdimensions.net/basketball-court/index.php)

 ### Contour Map

 In order to solve the question3, my design is to add a heat map on the back of the court.
-By changing the selection of different season, user can see the change of the heat map which will directly tells you where is the hot zone for Kobe.
+By changing the selection of different season, users can see the change of the heat map which will directly tells you where is the hot zone for Kobe.

 ![contour_map_prototype](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/contour_map_prototype.png)

 In the prototype, the contour map is controlled by the slider and by defaulting showing all of the shots.
-In the recent version, I've add control buttons for user to choose whether to display all shots or just those he missed or made.
+In the recent version, I've add control buttons for users to choose whether to display all shots or just those he missed or made.

 ![contour_map_final](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/contour_map_final.png)